Rate My Pitch

-The Chicago Committee is excited to announce its third annual Rate My Pitch program, sponsored by Allstate.
-Rate My Pitch is an associate professional development program that the Chicago Committee offers to its member firms.
-The program is a benefit of annual dues to the Chicago Committee and there is no additional charge for participation in this program.
-Rate My Pitch was extremely successful the last two years and we are pleased to offer it again this fall.
+Rate My Pitch is an associate professional development program that The Chicago Committee offers to its member firms.
+The program is a benefit of annual dues to The Chicago Committee and there is no additional charge for participation in this program.
+Rate My Pitch is one of The Chicago Committee’s most popular and successful programs.

 Rate My Pitch will take place once a week for three/four weeks, and will provide both instruction for and experiential learning by approximately 20 Chicago Committee member firm associates who have practiced from three to seven years.
 Partners from member firms with serve as “coaches” throughout the program and will instruct the associates and provide meaningful feedback.
 The focus of the program is on relationship building competencies with respect to both internal firm relationships and external business relationships.